top of page

 Distance: 7 miles (round trip)

-The Miners track starts at the Pen-y-Pass Car Park, however this can fill up quickly early in the day.
-If this happens, you'll need to park in Nant Peris and get either a Sherpa bus or a taxi to the car park to begin the walk.
-This is really easy though and should not put you off going, but is something to be aware of.
+The Miners track starts at the Pen-y-Pass car park, however this can fill up quickly early in the day.
+If this happens, you'll need to park in Nant Peris and get either a Sherpa bus or a taxi (or uber) to the car park to begin the walk.
+Don't let this extra step put you off taking this route - we've used the Sherpa bus many times and is simple to navigate, but is something to be aware of.

 Height Climb: 1015m